(This review originally appeared at Reel Film News on April 4, 2013.)

 In 1981, director Sam Raimi let The Evil Dead loose upon horror audiences.
-It was a low-budget film with a simple premise – five college friends (2 boys and 3 girls) go to a cabin in the woods to have a small vacation, only to awaken a dark force in the forest, which proceeds to terrorize the cabin’s inhabitants, using possession as its main method of attack.
+It was a low-budget film with a simple premise – five college friends (2 males, 3 females) go to a cabin in the woods to have a small vacation, only to awaken a dark force in the forest, which proceeds to terrorize the cabin’s inhabitants, using possession as its main method of attack.
 One person is left to fight the evil spirit possessing his friends, and the film turns into a violent, bloody, gory mess, with lots of dismemberments, maimings, and mutilations.
 The film spawned two sequels – Evil Dead II and Army of Darkness, which followed the further exploits of the film’s hero, Ash Williams (actor and cult hero Bruce Campbell’s career-defining role).
 And now, as remakes are all the rage, The Evil Dead has been remade for a modern audience – the type of audience that has been subjected to the likes of heavily violent fare like the Saw series, Rob Zombie’s pair of Halloween films and the Firefly Family series (House of 1000 Corpses, The Devil’s Rejects), and Eli Roth’s Hostel series.
 In other words, director Fede Alvarez has a huge metaphorical mountain to climb in order to either run with the pack, or get ahead of it and do something different.
 Which does he wind up doing?
 The latter.

 Alvarez has taken Raimi’s original and given it a more emotional story in an effort to make the characters mean more than just being machete fodder for the killin’.
-The gender separation is still there – we’re still dealing with 2 boys and 3 girls, but two of the kids are siblings, with David (Shiloh Fernandez) helping his sister Mia (Jane Levy) kick heroin for what they hope will be the last time.
+The gender separation is still there – we’re still dealing with same gender ratio, but two of the kids are siblings, with David (Shiloh Fernandez) helping his sister Mia (Jane Levy) kick heroin for what they hope will be the last time.
 Longtime friends Eric (Lou Taylor Pucci) and Olivia (Jessica Lucas), along with David’s girlfriend Natalie (Elizabeth Blackmore) have all tagged along to lend moral and medical support, but it’s only a short time from when she goes from relatively normal to being caught in the grip of the worst case of the theatrical DT’s since Mark Renton in Trainspotting.
 And from there, it’s not much longer before someone finds a book with mystic incantations and inquisitively recites one, even though urgently-scrawled notes in the book say, “DON’T SAY IT!
 DON’T WRITE IT!
 DON’T HEAR IT!” and “LEAVE THIS BOOK ALONE!”
 This was the only thing that annoyed me about Evil Dead – the smartest one of the bunch, high school teacher Eric, winds up reciting the incantation that starts this movie spinning out of control.

 And when I say “out of control,” you’ve gotta believe me – this movie DOES NOT STOP.
 One of the things that the original had going for it was that you had at least some moments to breathe in between the scares and gore.
 With this version, everything goes to bloody hell once the first possession starts, and Alvarez maintains a steady tone of unease and creepiness until the first credit starts rolling up the screen.
 While a lot of that tone has to do with the amounts of over-the-top gore and violence, it also has to do with the dark in which this film seems to live.
 We see nothing in the shadows, even as we anticipate the next attack or the next spook.
 Hearts will be racing, feet will be pounding on theater floors, and hands will fly to faces as Alvarez, cinematographer Aaron Morton, and editor Bryan Shaw crank the tension levels up to 50 out of a possible 10.